koirpraw/koirpraw/README.md

 I consider myself curious and creative person.
 I learn by doing things, so i am constantly tinkering with things to learn.
 I have been programming and enjoying coding for just couple years now.
 But i have been hooked to this limitless source of dopamine.
 I am pretty sure i will still be digging for more in years to come aswell ;)

-I have been recenlty working on API series with Node.JS with all possible variation.
-I am using these projects to build different all possible stacks to build FullStack Web Appliactions ( MERN, PERN ..etc).
+I have been recenlty working on API series with Node.JS with all possible combinations.
+I am using these projects to build different possible stacks to build FullStack Web Appliactions ( MERN, PERN ..etc).
 If you are new to Web development you might find these series helpful.

+If you would like to know more about me, checkout my [personal site](prawegko.dev) or checkout my technical blog articles @ [code and curious](codeandcurious.com)

 ### 🔭 I’m currently working on:
    1) Creating Content for my Blog Site [code and curious](codeandcurious.com)